-Looking at the most popular vehicle in each state in the US we found some interesting things that you can use for your next trivia contest for categories like “hybrid car sales statistics” or “hybrid car facts.”
+Looking at the most popular vehicle by state in the US we found some interesting things that you can use for your next trivia contest for categories like “hybrid car sales statistics” or “hybrid car sales statistics.”
 We start out with popular vehicles by state, so scroll down for the hybrid cars facts.

 The most popular vehicle in each state is a runaway victory for the Ford F-150.

 It may surprise you that in every state except for six plus the District of Columbia the most popular vehicle in the US is the best-selling Ford F-150 pickup truck.